Pwsjas/angular-sandbox/README.md

 This project was created using the Angular CLI.
 Run `npm install` to install all requires packages.
 Run `ng serve` to run a development server.
-Navigate to `http://localhost:4200/` to iew the website
+Navigate to `http://localhost:4200/` to view the website

 Otherwise, the application is once again available to view at https://wow-tracker.cyclic.app/.